 These steps should free up sufficient system resources to allow a video to be played.

-You can use special programs such as Recoverit to repair videos that have been damaged or have many of the symptoms of choppy playback.
+You can use special programs such as Wondershare Repairit to repair videos that have been damaged or have many of the symptoms of choppy playback.
 To do this:

-a) Open the Recoverit program - Recoverit Video Repair.
-Then, click on the " Add" button or hit "Add video and start repairing", add the desired video in the program.
+a) Open Wondershare Repairit Video Repair.
+Then, click on the " Add" button or hit "Add video and start repairing," add the program's desired video.

 b) With the video selected via its checkbox, click the Repair button to start the repairing process.

-c) The Recoverit program will tell you when the repair process has been completed and it is safe to proceed.
+c) Wondershare Repairit will tell you when the repair process has been completed, and it is safe to proceed.

-d) You can preview the repaired video before saving.
+d) You can preview the repaired video before saving it.

-e) The Recoverit program highlights the sample video for serious corrupted videos.
+e) It will highlight the sample video for serious corrupted videos.

 f) Once viewed, you can go ahead with repairing the proper file.